vplauzon/real-time-lab/README.md

 In this module we will setup the real time ingestion of data into our Kusto Cluster.

-*	Setup a generator of data for Azure Event Hub using Azure Container Instance (ACI)
+*	Setup a generator of data for Azure Event Hub
-*   Setup ingestion in Azure Data Explorer
+*   Setup raw ingestion in Azure Data Explorer

 Go to [module 2 instructions](module-2).